 This major requires the completion of a minor.

 Additional Major Requirements

 EN 430 English Internship is not applicable to the major in English.
-Either EN 317 Writing Center Practicum or EN 456 Writing Center Theory and Research is applicable to the major in English, but not both.
+Either EN 317 Writing Center Practicum or EN 456 WC: Theory and Research is applicable to the major in English, but not both.
 Students are responsible for ensuring that they have met all University and College major and minor requirements.
 However, each student must meet with an advisor in the major department for academic planning and to be cleared for registration each semester.
 College advisers are also available for additional assistance with College and University minor requirements.

 The career opportunities for those majoring in English are numerous.
 There are various opportunities for those who would like to go for graduate work and countless opportunities in the field of teaching, from elementary up through higher education and even for teaching English abroad.
 An English major is also a customary route for those seeking admission to law school.
 It is becoming an increasingly common route for admission to business or medical schools.
 It has always been a favorite for those employers who value advanced reading, writing, and editing skills.